 Dynamics 365 is a brand rather than a product, and as such there are a number of different products under that brand.
 There are two basic versions of Dynamics 365 Manufacturing ERP systems, each of which supports manufacturing and supply chain businesses.

 The older product in the Dynamics 365 product line is Dynamics 365 Finance and Operations.
-Finance and Operations was previously known as Dynamics AX and Dynamics 365 Enterprise.
+Finance and Operations were previously known as Dynamics AX and Dynamics 365 Enterprise.
 The newer product is Microsoft Dynamics 365 Business Central.
 Business Central was previously known as Dynamics NAV.
 Both products originated in Denmark, and were acquired together by Microsoft in about 2001.

 Dynamics 365 Manufacturing comes in 2 versions: Finance and Operations and Business Central

-Sabre works exclusively with customers with Dynamics 365 Business Central, but we know a enough about the Dynamics 365 Finance and Operations (aka Dynamics AX) to help you in your decision.
+Sabre works exclusively with customers with Dynamics 365 Business Central, but we know enough about Dynamics 365 Finance and Operations (aka Dynamics AX) to help you in your decision.
 Each of these systems serves a different market, and both Dynamics 365 Manufacturing ERP platforms are robust and well suited to those markets.

-In this article I am going to try and give you some guidance as to what the best choice would be for your business.
-I'll ask a series of questions and depending on whether the answer is yes or no, you can score one for Business Central or for Finance and Operations.
+In this article, I am going to try and give you some guidance as to what the best choice would be for your business.
+I’ll ask a series of questions and depending on whether the answer is yes or no, you can score one for Business Central or for Finance and Operations.

 #1 – Do you have an IT Department

 The first question to help choose the right Dynamics 365 Manufacturing ERP is about an IT department.
 We are not talking about having one IT technician or network administrator here.
-A department should have a manager or Chief Information Officer, one or more systems analysts, one or more programmers, some network administrators and desktop support and probably a project manager.
+A department should have a manager or Chief Information Officer, one or more systems analysts, one or more programmers, some network administrators and desktop support, and probably a project manager.